 Understanding who your employees are might give you some insight into their unique needs.
 You can then create an environment which will enable them to provide you with their best.
 Do your employees have small children that could benefit from an onsite daycare centre for example?
-This also applies to any special needs that your employees may have with respect to their language proficiency or disabilities.
+This also applies to any requirements that your employees may have concerning their language proficiency or disabilities.

 Consider the impact of where your workplace is located.
 If you are in a remote area far away from banks and shops, your staff may benefit from having an onsite canteen.
-Access to the internet to buy electricity, airtime and make payments make life easier.
+Access to the internet to buy electricity, and airtime and make payments makes life easier.

 Design for wellness and balance

 Does your workspace encourage a healthy lifestyle?
-Hand sanitation stations, health-related education (posters and reading material) are a must.
+Hand sanitation stations and health-related education (posters and reading material) are necessary.
 Healthy snack options can be considered.
-Employing an on-site nurse and close proximity to an affordable gym encourages a focus on health.
+Employing an on-site nurse and proximity to an affordable gym encourages a focus on health.
 Some of these would require an investment from the company.
 Nevertheless, the return on investment from reduced absenteeism rates may make a solid business case.

 Creating the right atmosphere

 As you design the different areas of your workplace, consider what each area will be utilized for.
 In places where people will need to focus, you may need to consider limiting noise levels.
 This can influence your decision regarding open-plan office areas.
 Where confidential information will be stored, accessed or discussed, you may need to consider privacy.
 People need areas for creative work.
 You may want to make it colourful and playful with lots of distractions that could stimulate creative ideas.
 In spaces where people need to be able to relax and de-stress, you will potentially use a very different type of chair than where you want to create discomfort to encourage people to move on quickly.

 Creating opportunities for interaction and team building